Hannarong98/PG5100-Exam/README.md

 ## About this application

-Its a small heartstone card collector :)
+Its a small hearthstone card collector :)

 #### Test user